Active particles in a tube: a generalized entropy potential approach: The Fick-Jacobs framework in the limit of tubes with slow-varying width

-Considering the zeroth-order approximation at large spatial-temporal scales, the 1D steady-state distributions of active particles in slow-varying channels have the form of Boltzmann weights with the effective temperature $D_{\rm eff}$, $\tilde{\rho}_{\rm ss}(x)\propto \exp(-V(x)/D_{\rm eff})=2n_{\rm bd}+w(x)$.
-The calculations can be verified by agent-based simulations with both symmetric channels (Fig. \ref{fig_inhomo_profile}b) and asymmetric channels (Fig. \ref{fig_inhomo_profile}c-d).
-The results show that the 1D density profile flattened due to the existence of boundary layers.
-Because the number of particles absorbed by boundaries is independent of the width of the channel, its contribution to the density profile smooths out the effective potential and the density profile.
-We note that the approximation does not hold if $|w'(x)|$ is not small.
+This prediction can be compared by agent-based simulations with both channels of symmetric (Fig.~\ref{fig_inhomo_profile}a,b) and asymmetric (Fig.~\ref{fig_inhomo_profile}c,d) shapes.
+Compared to the passive predictions, the 1d density profiles are flattened by the existence of boundary layers.
+We note that the approximation does not hold at position where $|w'(x)|$ is not small.

-Furthermore, asymmetric channels should provoke non-equilibrium ratchet flows, which cannot be estimated by equilibrium Boltzmann weights.
-The deviation of steady-state 1D density profile from the Boltzmann weights leads to the steady flow in asymmetric channels.
-The first-order approximation Eq. \eqref{eqn_tilde_rho_1th}-\eqref{eqn_tilde_m1_1th} assuming $\tilde{m}_2=0$ cannot fully account for the ratchet flow.
-But given the steady-state density profile measured from simulations, $V(x)$ predicts a weak ratchet flow by $J_{\rm tot}\equiv \int J_{x}d^2\rr=-\int \tilde{\rho}_{\rm ss}(x)V'(x)dx$, where $J_x=\langle\sum_i\dot{x}_i\delta(\rr-\rr_i)\rangle$ is the $x$-component of the flow field (Fig. \ref{fig_ratchet_flow}).

-\section{Generalization to 3D tubes}
+\subsection{Generalization to 3d tubes}

-The construct of the effective potential applies to 3D tubes along the $x$ direction without loss of generality.
-However, we note that a large curvature of the boundary in the $yz$ plane can also induce particle accumulations, and the full solution can thus be highly nontrivial \cite{Nikola_2016}.
-Suppose the radius of the boundaries of cross-sections is much larger than $\ell_p$ such that the density profile near a homogeneous flat boundary can approximate the density near the boundary.
-Then, the integration of the density profile in a cross-section in the $yz$ plane can be estimated as the sum of contributions from bulk and boundary.
+Our construction of the effective potential can also be applied to the case of 3d tubes.
+We consider tubes along the $x$ direction without loss of generality.
+We note that a large curvature of the boundary in the $yz$ plane can also induce particle accumulations, and the full solution of the density profile near the curved wall can be nontrivial~\cite{Nikola_2016}.
+Suppose the radius of the boundaries of cross-sections is larger than $\ell_p$ such that the boundary is locally flat.
+Then the density profile near the boundary can be approximated again by Eq.~\eqref{eqn_density_profile_active_inftyw}.
+The integration of the density profile in a cross-section in the $yz$ plane can be estimated as the sum of contributions from bulk and the boundary.
 We have $\tilde{\rho}(x)\approx\rho_b [A(x)+n_{\rm bd}P(x)]$, where $A(x)$ is the area of the cross-section of the tube along the $yz$ plane at $x$, and $P(x)$ is the perimeter of the cross-section.
-Thus we have
+Following the same procedures as in Sec.~\ref{sec_FJ_active_0th}, we have